Analysis | What’s the UK Energy Price Cap and Why Is It Rising?

-The cost of energy is about to jump for UK households as regulator Ofgem prepares to raise the limit on how much it allows suppliers to charge.
+The cost of energy is jumping for UK households, with regulator Ofgem raising the limit on how much it allows suppliers to charge.
 That’s as wholesale natural gas prices have surged following Russia’s invasion of Ukraine.
-In early August, Ofgem warned a challenging winter lay ahead.
-Analysts’ estimates point to an increase of about 80%, a reflection of record gas and power prices.
-Whoever replaces Boris Johnson as prime minister will face strong calls from lawmakers, campaigners and the industry to review the system of how homes are charged.
+In early August, Ofgem warned a challenging winter lay ahead, a reflection of record gas and power prices.
+The government is facing strong calls from lawmakers, campaigners and the industry to review the system of how homes are charged.

 1. What is the price cap?